White Supremacist Ideas Have Historical Roots In U.S. Christianity

 Some white Christian leaders have even provided moral and theological reasoning for their reluctance to challenge the existing system.
 Evangelicals in particular generally prioritize an individual's own salvation experience over social concerns.
 The primary mission of the church in this view is to win souls for Christ.
 Working for racial justice, in contrast, may be seen as a "political" issue.

-"In that configuration, immorality only lives in the individual person," says Carolyn Renée Dupont, the religion historian who grew up in Texas.
+"In that configuration, immorality only lives in the individual person," said Dupont, the religion historian who grew up in Texas.
 "There's no conception of systemic injustice and systemic sin."

 "What, then, is the Church?"
 Thornwell asked in his 1851 Report on Slavery.
 "It is not, as we fear too many regard it, a moral institute of universal good whose business it is to wage war upon every form of human ill, whether social, civil, political or moral."